Locynaeh/minutaria/README.rst

 - Use OOP approach
 - Use *datetime* module
 - Display time ISO 8601 format like as hh:mm:ss.n
-- ncurses interface via curses Python standard module
+- ncurses interface via *curses* Python standard module with basic start/relaunch/quit command

 Expected features
 -----------------

-- Accept argument in a terminal using a standard module
+- Accept argument in a terminal using a standard module to select duration
 - Manage presets with a text file
-- Pythonic code (idiomatic style, PEP8...)
-- Play a sound at 00:00:00.0
 - Usable with a GTK GUI and so :
     - theming light/dark
     - reset the timer